ysyk2021/the-self-disciplined-entrepreneur-personal-responsibility-and-accountability-in-business/src/chapter-10-3.md

-# Adapting to Changes in the Business Environment

 In this chapter, we'll discuss how entrepreneurs can sustain their self-discipline efforts by adapting to changes in the business environment.